Sajawal149/TODOList/README.md

 # TODOList
-To-do list build in vanilla JavaScript with a sleek design
+To-do list built in vanilla JavaScript with a sleek design